 How so?
 Variously, costs are bulked up, every possible tax deduction is deployed, interest is raked out to foreign associates via loan payments, other income is funnelled offshore via “service fees”, intellectual property payments, and swaps and other derivatives.

-There had to be an objective process.
+There had to be an objective process in constructing this list.
 The other point made in the course of deciding methodology was legal risk.
 We had advice that there was a risk of being injuncted by naming a company at the top of a list about tax dodging – at least in the initial phase of this undertaking – so it was preferable legally to stick closely to the Tax Office data.